juliahollermeier/GEB_Projects_tools/Documentation/Report.md

 Once it is finished we may want to modify its name and code.
 We need to save it changing its name and then open the PlatformIO and select `open project`, we select the copy saved, afterwards select `src/main.cpp` and modify the code.

 Now we proceed with the First Case Example called 3D orientation in space.
 The sensor used is called IMU.
 We started by connecting properly the Hardware setup.
-Afterwards we uploaded the `Endowrist_IMU` program using PlatformIO, We changed the IP adress of the Endo-module and PC to the one corresponding to our group in this case `deviceId = G4_Endo`.
+Afterwards we uploaded the `Endowrist_IMU` program using PlatformIO, We changed the IP adress of the Endo-module and PC to the one corresponding to our group in this case `deviceId = "G4_Endo"`.

+Then we run the `3D_Orientation.rdk` file in the roboDK program to visualize the robot arm and the Endowrist tool.
+After we run the `Receive_data_RPY_IMU_world.py` python program and review the corresponding orientation, on this case we needed to modify again the Endo_module to the one corresponding to our group `TARGET_DEVICE = "G5_Endo"`.

 ### **Conclusions**